falyx/pyToy/README.md

 =====
 Simple toy I made in Python, made to build/fork off of.

-This is a very bare release and I hope to make it bigger.
+This is a very bare release.

 Installation
 ============